 Hello!
 How are you?
-Today I bring you a new post for the Did you know… category.
+Today I bring you a new post for the Learn. category.
 I want to talk about something that concerns many of us: understanding the ingredients of cosmetic products.
 Often, when we go to buy a product, we look at the ingredients on its label.
-Sometimes we look for an ingredient that we know and, in many others, we find a series of incomprehensible chemicals.
+Sometimes we look for an ingredient that we know and, in many others, we find a series of incomprehensible ingredients.
 So today I want to help you better understand the labels so that you do not have problems with them and you know what you apply.

 In this post I will deal with some questions that are a bit complicated to understand, but I will try to be as clear as possible so you do not get lost between ingredients and codes.
 Among the topics that I will discuss are: